BattlesnakeOfficial/docs/docs/guides/tournaments/hosting.md

 <details><summary>How long do tournaments take to run?</summary>
 <p>

-#### That depends on the number of Battlesnakes in your tournament and how long you give people time to build them.
-That said, typical tournaments with 16 snakes take about 60-90 minutes to run.
+#### That depends on the number of Battlesnakes in your tournament and how much time you give developers to build their Battlesnakes.
+That said, a typical tournaments with 16 Battlesnakes takes about 60-90 minutes to run.

 </p>
 </details>